AxelvdS/laravel-uptime-monitor-extended/README.md

 composer require filament/filament:"^3.0|^4.0"
 ```

-2. Register the resources and widgets in your Filament panel provider (typically `app/Providers/Filament/AdminPanelProvider.php`):
+2. Register the resources and widgets in your Filament panel provider (typically `app/Providers/Filament/AdminPanelProvider.php`) and make sure they are not already there:

 ```php
 use AxelvdS\UptimeMonitorExtended\Filament\UptimeMonitorExtendedFilamentServiceProvider;